cmtecaduu-netizen/README.md/COMMERCIAL.md

 * Redistribution for commercial gain.
 * Use as a core service in SaaS or Fintech environments.

-Requires a **formal, written Commercial Licensing Agreement** executed by the Author (Leandro Martins).
+Requires a **formal, written Commercial Licensing Agreement** executed by the Author (**Leandro da lua Martins**).
 Unauthorized commercial use is strictly prohibited and constitutes a violation of the Sovereign Source terms.

 ## 3. Financial Model & Royalties
 Commercial agreements under this protocol are subject to a **negotiated royalty structure**.